tabarra/txAdmin/README.md

 $ npm i
 ```
 Make sure there's no differences in the json templates.
 If there is, copy the new template and edit again.
+If you have any problems with the `package-lock.json`, just delete it and try again.

 ## TODO:
 - [ ] Add custom commands to the config file